 Using Pink Ties

-Pink is also a romantic color.
-It’s a blend of red and white which combines passion with purity.
-So it’s no surprise that many weddings incorporate pink neckties for the groom and groomsmen.
+Pink is a strong contender.
+It's a blend of red and white which combines passion with purity.
+So it's no surprise that many weddings incorporate pink neckties for the groom and groomsmen.

 So wear pink with pride.
 Let's save this color from the stigma that came out of corporate greed.
 When it's worn the right way – pink makes any good style an awesome one.